The Teamup App for iOS makes it easy to use Teamup Calendar on iOS devices. See also this tutorial to get started.

 View calendar events

-- Images attached to the event can be displayed right in the event view as shown below.
+- Images attached to an event can be displayed right in the event view as shown below.

 - Addresses in the Where field are clickable and linked to Google Maps.